laravel/docs/database.md

 		}
 	}

-The first argument passed to the `select` method is the raw SQL query, and the second argument is any parameter bindings that need to be bound to the query.
+The first argument passed to the `select` method is the raw SQL query, while the second argument is any parameter bindings that need to be bound to the query.
 Typically, these are the values of the `where` clause constraints.
 Parameter binding provides protection against SQL injection.

 The `select` method will always return an `array` of results.
 Each result within the array will be a PHP `StdClass` object, allowing you to access the values of the results: